Where is the air filter for my central air conditioner and furnace? I can't find it.

 One more note: be sure to check the arrow on the side of the filter frame and install the filter so that it points in the direction of the air flow.
 The additional stiffness built into the downstream side of the filter prevents premature buckling.

-If you are uncertain about which filtration rating is right for your replacement filter, see our blog post What is the right MERV number for my air conditioning filter?
+If you are uncertain about which filtration rating is right for your replacement filter, go to our blog post What is the right MERV number for my air conditioning filter?
+Also see Frequently Asked Questions (FAQ) about Air Conditioning Troubleshooting.

 To learn more about heating and air conditioning systems, see these other blog posts: